x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/user-mailboxes/message-delivery-restrictions.md

 ---
-title: "Configure message delivery restrictions for a mailbox" ms.author: dmaguire
+localization_priority: Normal
+description: 'Summary: How to place delivery restrictions on one or more mailboxes with the Exchange admin center (EAC) or the Exchange Management Shell.' ms.topic: article
 author: msdmaguire
+ms.author: dmaguire
+ms.assetid: c4b8b89f-3dbe-4cb8-8839-9a4e8067e00c
+ms.date: 6/8/2018
+title: Configure message delivery restrictions for a mailbox ms.collection: exchange-server ms.audience: ITPro ms.prod: exchange-server-it-pro
 manager: serdars
-ms.date: 6/8/2018
-ms.audience: ITPro
-ms.topic: article
-ms.prod: exchange-server-it-pro
-localization_priority: Normal
-ms.assetid: c4b8b89f-3dbe-4cb8-8839-9a4e8067e00c
-description: "Summary: How to place delivery restrictions on one or more mailboxes with the Exchange admin center (EAC) or the Exchange Management Shell."

 ---

 # Configure message delivery restrictions for a mailbox